It’s not a huge hassle to drive to the local grocery store and buy your produce—but isn’t it better and healthier to grow your own?

 To grow your own Matcha plant, here are the steps to follow:

 Step 1: Choose where to plant your Matcha plant.
 Keep in mind the plant will mature to around 5 feet in diameter and your plant needs to be at minimum 12 feet away from other plants.
 You also need to choose a shaded area, as lots of sunlight is bad for Matcha plants.
 If you don’t have a completely shaded area, you can shade your plant with vinyl sheets or bamboo mats.
 Also, choose an area that has good soil.
-Matcha requires soil that drains well, but also retains water.
+Matcha requires rich soil that drains well, but also retains a decent amount of water.

 Step 2: Now it’s time to dig a hole to place your plant in.
 Make sure your hole is at least three times as wide and deep as your Matcha container.